aolivier23/edepViewer/README.md

 [edep-sim](https://github.com/ClarkMcGrew/edep-sim)            The package that produces the files that edepViewer reads.
                                                                Defines the objects that edepViewer knows how to read.

-[Dear IMGUI](https://github.com/ocornut/imgui)                 Pure-OpenGL Graphical User Interface used for information
+[Dear IMGUI v1.60](https://github.com/ocornut/imgui)           Pure-OpenGL Graphical User Interface used for information
                                                                and control widgets.
 Should be completely OS-independent.
                                                                The GLFW OpenGL3 example from Dear IMGUI is embedded in this project.